ex7r3me/100-days-of-code/r1-log.md

 ### R1D36
 I've added snackbar with test and redux connection, now I'm going to add it to a customer's app. it's exciting finding clean ways to implement features.  https://github.com/ex7r3me/fooname-mobile

+### R1D37
+I've added Icon to the android version of the application, I'm getting a strange error on build which I need to investigate more.  https://github.com/ex7r3me/fooname-mobile